philrussel21/t2a1/README.md

 Source control, or commonly referred to as version control, is the process of tracking and managing the history and changes of the code.
 It also allows you to go back in time to view your source code at various points of a codebase’s history.
 Source control systems also make collaborations between teams of developers a lot easier by allowing them to work simultaneously on the same source file and the ability to resolve code conflicts.

 Git is a free and open-source distributed source control system that embodies all these characteristics.
 With its power and flexibility, it is only reasonable to follow recommendations on how to accomplish work in an effective and efficient manner, hence Git Workflows.
-The Forking Workflow is one of the many of Git workflows and is common to open-source projects.
+The Forking Workflow is one of the many Git workflows and is common to open-source projects.

 ### Overview of Forking Workflow

 1. The project maintainer creates a public repository stored on a server.
-1. New developers stumbled upon this project and were interested in contributing to this project.
+1. New developers stumble upon this project and were interested in contributing to this project.
 Instead of directly cloning the project directly to their local machine, they fork the official repository to create a copy of it on the server, under their account.
 1. Once the project is forked, they then clone a copy of it to their local machine, from their account.
 1. In addition to their repository (conventionally called origin), a remote path for the open-sourced project (conventionally called upstream) is added to the local clone.
 1. Create a new branch for the desired or assigned feature changes to be made.